Call-for-Code/Solution-Starter-Kit-Cooperation-2020/README.md

 ## The idea

-The idea is to provide a mobile application, along with server side components, that would be the basis for developers to build out a community cooperation application that could address the local needs in aspects of food, equipment and resources scarcity.
-It would allow both suppliers (who may be a store, or just a community member who has produce they can sell or distribute) to make people aware of what the have; and consumers to locate where these supplies are, and, if required, to be guided to where they are.
+The idea is to provide a mobile application, along with server side components, that would be the basis for developers to build out a community cooperation application that could address local needs in aspects of food, equipment and resources scarcity.
+It would allow both "Suppliers" (who may be a store, or just a community member who has produce they can sell or distribute) to make people aware of what the have; and consumers ("Recipients") to locate where these supplies are, and, if required, to be guided to where they are.

 ## How it works

-A supplier (who could just be a regular resident, or a small business, voluntary organization etc.) who has food, supplies, resources or other essentails they can provide opens the mobile application and fills out a brief form that indiacets what is they have.
-This will be stored in a database in the IBM Cloud.
+A Supplier (who could just be a regular resident, or a small business, voluntary organization, etc.) who has food, supplies, resources or other essentials they can provide opens the mobile application and fills out a brief form that indicates what they have.
+This information will be stored in a database in the IBM Cloud.

-A user who is in need of food, supplies, resources or other essentails opens the mobile application and can use the chat interface to locate the supplies near them.
-For instance, they might type "Where can I find bread", or " Can someone collect my shopping for me".
-The mobile applciation will access database (after first understanding teh quetsion via Watson Assistant), and then display a map showing where locally they can find what they are looking for.
+A Recipient, who is in need of food, supplies, resources or other essentials, opens the mobile application and can use the chat interface to locate the supplies near them.
+For instance, they might type "Where can I find bread?", or " Can someone collect my shopping for me?".
+The mobile application will access the database (after first understanding the question via Watson Assistant), and then display a map showing locally where they can find what they are looking for.

 ## Diagrams

 ![Cooperation architecture diagram](/images/architecture-diagram.png)

-This solution starter idea combines a chat interface (Watsone Assistant), data storage to hold status of supplies available and location services with real-time information to get users the information they need.
+This solution starter idea combines a chat interface (Watson Assistant), data storage to hold status of supplies available from Suppliers and location services with real-time information to get Recipients the information they need.

-1. The user launches the mobile app and can access information across multiple services.
+1. The Recipient launches the mobile app and can access information across multiple services.
-1. The user can ask questions to Watson Assistant and get answers on food/service availability questions.
+2. The Recipient can ask questions to Watson Assistant and get answers on food/service availability questions.
-1. The user can post availability of stock or services they can provide, as well locate items they are in need of
+3. The Recipient can post availability of stock or services they can provide, as well locate items they are in need of
-1. The user can obtain geolocation data to plot routes to collect (or drop off) supplies using HERE Location Services.
+4. The Recipient can obtain geolocation data to plot routes to collect (or drop off) supplies using HERE Location Services.

 ## Documents